Avnerus/phd/telepresence_robot_contact.md

 # 6. Embodied interaction

+## 4.2 Using the operator's voice VS an artificial voice

+Using the operator's voice might have similar effects on individuation as using the face, but adding an artificial voice also provides the ability to speak in many languages The operator's voice can even be cloned.
+However, mistakes in translation my increase anxiety in both sides.

 ## 6.1 Non-verbal cues in tele-operation

 A robot can show non verbal cues such as: body